black-sliver/evermizer/README.txt

     Allow to specify output directory with -d
     Run the program without any file/arguments to see possible arguments Run the program in UI mode to see possible settings
-  Alchemzer: randomize where you get which alchemy and
+  Alchemizer: randomize where you get which alchemy and
     Make sure Atlas is obtainable and usable in Easy/+Chaos and Normal/+Chaos Make sure Levitate and Revealer is obtainable and usable when required Easy will give you one formula with buyable ingredients pre-thraxx